open-telemetry/opentelemetry-ruby/exporter/otlp-metrics/README.md

 ## How does this gem fit in?

 The `opentelemetry-exporter-otlp-metrics` gem is a plugin that provides OTLP export.
-To export to the OpenTelemetry Collector, an application can include this gem along with `opentelemetry-sdk`, and configure the `SDK` to use the provided OTLP exporter as a span processor.
+To export to the OpenTelemetry Collector, an application can include this gem along with `opentelemetry-sdk`, and configure the `SDK` to use the provided OTLP exporter with a metric reader.

 Generally, *libraries* that produce telemetry data should avoid depending directly on specific exporter, deferring that choice to the application developer.